 Is it only one thing or multiple.
 These were the answers I sought out, and I am pleased to share them with you today.

 Meditate– To meditate means to think deeply for a period of time.
-This can be in silence or it can include chanting.
-Others words similar can be reflected, contemplate, or chew on.
+This can be in silence or it can include words.
+Some other similar words can be reflected, contemplate, or chew on.

-Meditation of scripture I feel works closely with prayer time, the quiet time we have with Christ.
+Meditation of scripture can coincide with prayer time, the quiet time we have with Christ.

-When we are inviting Him in, and spending time with Him, I think Bible study is only part of meditation.
-It shouldn’t be the whole thing.
+When we are spending time in prayer, I think Bible study is only part of meditation.
 That’s why bible studying can be set apart.
 (And in this regard, I think this is more of my opinion, so please feel free to disagree.)